xiggystardust/vla-dispatcher/README.md

 # vla-dispatcher Readme file.

+The VLA Dispatcher is a framework to read the Jansky Very Large Array meta-data broadcast (position, observing set-up, etc), identify relevant events, and broadcast information about those events to approved clients running the client-end software.

+Currently this code is primarily used to enable automated coordinated observing between VLA and other interested (optical, radio, etc) observatories.

 For info contact S. Burke-Spolaor (sarahbspolaor@gmail.com)

-Server comms based on code by J. D. Dowell
+Server comms base adapted from code by J. D. Dowell

 ----------------------
 - On the server end: -